NCI-CGR/TriosCompass_v2/Process_107_new_Chernobyl_data.md

 ## Introduction

-The 107 WGS data are from Chernobyl Trios-Additional Families (see the details about the study in the [fogbugz: 31945: SR0436-012 Chernobyl Trios-Additional Families for 80x Germline WGS-ANALYSIS](https://cgr-bugz.nci.nih.gov/login?dest=%2ff%2fcases%2f31945)).
+The 107 WGS data were procured from Chernobyl Trios-Additional Families (see the details about the study in the [fogbugz: 31945: SR0436-012 Chernobyl Trios-Additional Families for 80x Germline WGS-ANALYSIS](https://cgr-bugz.nci.nih.gov/login?dest=%2ff%2fcases%2f31945)).

 This workflow *TriosCompass* has been generally introduced [here](https://github.com/NCI-CGR/TriosCompass_v2/blob/main/README.md).
-In this study, we had call DNMs using two approaches:
+In this study, we had explored to call DNMs using two approaches:
 1. The candidates called by at least two out of the 3 callers: DeepVariant, GATK HaplotypeCaller and Strelka (see [Snakefile](./Snakefile));
 ![](./img/TrioCompass_Strelka_March2024_dag.png)
 2. The candidates called by both DeepVariant and GATK HaplotypeCaller (see [Snakefile_CGRv2](./Snakefile_CGRv2)).
 ![](./img/TrioCompass_CGRv2_March2024_dag.png)

-We took the second one as final approach to have higer precision at the trade-off of the recall.
+We took the second one as final approach to have higher precision at the trade-off of the recall.

 ---

 ## The pipeline
 ### Configuration and input files
 #### Fastq input files
-Fastq files were transferred from /mnt/nfs/gigantor/ifs/DCEG/CGF/Sequencing/Illumina/HiSeq/PostRun_ Analysis/Data/ (under the CGR T-drive) to /data/DCEG_Trios/new_cgr_data/fastq at biowulf via globus.
+Fastq files were squenced at the CGR lab and transferred from /mnt/nfs/gigantor/ifs/DCEG/CGF/Sequencing/Illumina/HiSeq/PostRun_
+Analysis/Data/ (under the CGR T-drive) to /data/DCEG_Trios/new_cgr_data/fastq at biowulf via [globus](https://www.globus.org/data-transfer).

 ```bash